How Kings of Leon's feelings on Sex On Fire changed over the years

 Kings of Leon with their Sex On Fire single inset.
 Picture: Press

-When it comes to achieving more bucket list moments, the band added that there were "always new boxes" to tick.
+When it comes to achieving more bucket list moments, the band added that there were "always new" things to achieve, but creating a legacy is up there.

 "There's always new boxes," said Jared.
 "I mean, I think that we all probably have lofty goals, but without ignoring the fact that we've hit a lot of awesome milestones, I think that respect is a big one and creating a legacy.